sumor-cloud/ssl-server/README.md

 import createApp from '@sumor/ssl-server' const app = createApp()

-// listen on port 443 by default, and redirect 80 to https 443
+// listen on port 443 by default if not specified, and redirect 80 to https 443 await app.listen()

-await app.listen()
+console.log('Server running at https://localhost:443/')
 ```

 ### Add SSL files